Lean Publishing and Lean Solutions

 Given this reality, we decided to take the conventional publishing route for Lean Solutions.
 But at the same time we wanted to create a way to get our books to the Lean Community rapidly with minimum hassle for readers and with a personal touch.

 We therefore arranged with our publisher to obtain the first printed copies of Lean Solutions and to make them available exclusively through LEI and Dan’s Lean Enterprise Academy, serving North America and Europe respectively.
 Starting today, I’m also signing each copy you obtain at www.lean.org.
-(If you like to try before you buy, and I certainly do, you can read the Preface, Introduction, and first two chapters Lean Solutions in the Library section of the LEI web site.

 If you go today to the logical alternative -- Amazon -- you will note three things.
 The book is not yet available and only will ship at some uncertain future date.
 It’s not autographed.
 And…when the book does ship, it will cost less than it does at www.lean.org or at www.leanuk.org.